hypo69/hypo/docs/gemini/set 0/ru/explainer/md/src/ai/tiny_troupe/TinyTroupe/tinytroupe/control.md

 # <algorithm>

-A flowchart illustrating the `Simulation` class and `Transaction` class:
+A flowchart illuStarting the `Simulation` class and `Transaction` class:

 ```mermaid
 graph TD